Alma Lake (Wisconsin)

-Introduction

 Alma Lake, located in North-Central Wisconsin in Vilas County, near the town of St. Germain, is a small 57.7-acre (233,500 sq. meters) lake with a maximum depth of 5.5 meters (18 feet), and a mean depth of 3.4 meters (11 feet).
 The lake bottom is composed of 50% sand, 40% gravel, and 10% mulch.
 Alma Lake has one public boat landing located on Red Oak Road, off Birchwood Drive.
 The lake always has a slow, no-wake ordinance.

 History

 In 1902, the Red Oak Resort was built on Alma Lake by George Jackson.
 The resort was then purchased by Walter and Wilka deHaas in the 1920s.
-By the 1960s, Alma Lake was home to three resorts; The Twilight Resort, which was located at the southern end of the lake, Lindquist's Log Cabins, which was located on the northwestern bay, and deHaas Red Oaks, which was located on the east side of the southern bowl of the lake.
+By the 1960s, Alma Lake was home to three resorts: The Twilight Resort, which was located at the southern end of the lake, Lindquist's Log Cabins, located on the northwestern bay, and deHaas Red Oaks, located on the east side of the southern bowl of the lake.
 Each business developed a sandy beach on their shorelines for guests; and Red Oaks Resort also operated a small boat livery.
 All three of the family-owned resorts on Alma Lake were subdivided between 1965 and 1974.
-Property owners formed the Alma-Moon Lake Association in 1969–1970, and by 1971 the owners had agreed to institute a 5-mph speed-limit on Alma Lake.
+Property owners formed the Alma-Moon Lake Association in 1969–1970, and by 1971 the owners had agreed to institute a 5 mph speed limit on Alma Lake.

-Physical Aspects
+Physical aspects

 Alma Lake is a seepage lake, meaning that it has no inflowing or outflowing streams; however, Alma lake is connected by a channel to Moon Lake.
 Alma Lake becomes stratified during the summer, turns over and completely mixes in the fall, re-stratifies during winter, and then mixes again during spring.
-This makes it classified as a dimictic lake.
+This classifies it as a dimictic lake.
 In winter, Alma Lake is usually frozen by the end of November and stays frozen until late April to early May with water temperatures dropping to 0 °C just below the ice.
 The highest recorded temperature in the lake was 27.6 °C in July 2006.
 Alma Lake has relatively clear, blue water, with Secchi disk depths averaging 3.6 meters (11.9 feet).
-Secchi depths in Alma Lake have historically been highly correlated with the amount of chlorophyll-a in the water.
-The summer chlorophyll-a average is 4.3 ug/L. Like most lakes in northern Wisconsin, Alma lake is Phosphorus limited with a Nitrogen : Phosphorus ratio of 33:1.
+Secchi depths in Alma Lake have historically been highly correlated with the amount of chlorophyll a in the water.
+The summer chlorophyll a average is 4.3 ug/L. Like most lakes in northern Wisconsin, Alma lake is phosphorus limited, with a nitrogen:phosphorus ratio of 33:1.